Instrumental Variable Regression via Kernel Maximum Moment Loss: Detailed Proofs

-Consequently, we assert the conclusion by \citet[Theorem 2.1]{NEWEY19942111}. \end{proof}
+Consequently, we assert the conclusion by \citep[Theorem 2.1]{NEWEY19942111}. \end{proof}

-\subsection{Consistency of $\hat{f}_U$}
+\subsection{Consistency of \texorpdfstring{$\hat{f}_U$}{}}

-\begin{theorem}[Consistency of $\hat{f}_U$] Assume that conditions of \sref{Lemma}{thm:unif_cons_emp_ru} and \sref{Assumption}{asmp:opt_ident} hold, $\inF$ is convex, $\Omega(f)$ is a bounded function and $\lambda \pto 0$.
+\begin{theorem}[Consistency of $\hat{f}_U$] Assume that conditions of \sref{Lemma}{thm:unif_cons_emp_ru} and \sref{Assumption}{asmp:opt_ident} hold, $\Omega(f)$ is a bounded function and $\lambda \pto 0$.
 Then $\hat{f}_U \pto f^*$. \end{theorem} \begin{proof} By the conditions of \sref{Lemma}{thm:unif_cons_emp_ru}, we know that $\inF$ is compact, $R_k(f)$ is continuous about $f$ and $\sup_{f \in \inF} |\widehat{R}_U(f)-R_k(f)| \overset{\mathrm p}{\to}0$.
-As $\inF$ is convex and \sref{Assumptions}{asmp:k_idp}, \ref{asmp:opt_ident} hold, $R_k(f)$ is convex on $\inF$ and is uniquely minimized at $f^*$.
-Based on the conditions that $\Omega(f)$ is bounded and $\lambda \pto 0$, we obtain by Slutsky's theorem that Consequently, we assert the conclusion by \citet[Theorem 2.1]{NEWEY19942111}. \end{proof}
+As \sref{Assumptions}{asmp:k_idp}, \ref{asmp:opt_ident} hold, $R_k(f)$ is uniquely minimized at $f^*$.
+Based on the conditions that $\Omega(f)$ is bounded and $\lambda \pto 0$, we obtain by Slutsky's theorem that Consequently, we assert the conclusion by \citep[Theorem 2.1]{NEWEY19942111}. \end{proof}

-\subsection{Asymptotic Normality of $\hat{\theta}_U$}
+\subsection{Asymptotic Normality of \texorpdfstring{$\hat{\theta}_U$}{}}

 In this section, we consider the regularized U-statistic risk $\widehat{R}_{U,\lambda}(f_{\theta})$.
 For $u_i := (x_i,y_i,z_i)$ and $u_j := (x_j,y_j,z_j)$, we express it in a compact form

 We will assume that $f_\theta$ and $\Omega(\theta)$ are twice continuously differentiable about $\theta$.
 The first-order derivative $\nabla_{\theta} \widehat{R}_U(f_{\theta})$ can also be written as